chatterjee-srinjoy/Control-Freaks-Six-Sigma/README.md

 See **[`CODEBOOK.md`](./CODEBOOK.md)** for:
 - Dataset descriptions for Facilities A, B, and C
-- Full variable dictionary with units and controlled vocabularies
+- Full variable dictionary with units and definitions

 > All weights (`initial_weight`, `weight_at_stop`) are in **grams (g)**.
 > All costs (`cost_usd`) are in **USD ($)**.